30298 - DIVERSITY MANAGEMENT AND POLICY

 - Understanding gender stereotypes: Conceptual approaches; Descriptive, prescriptive, and proscriptive stereotypes; Implicit stereotypes; How are stereotypes determined; Are gender stereotypes changing?
 How are stereotypes perpetuated.

-- Effects of gender on women’s own behavior in organizations and on others’ attitudes and behaviour towards women in organizations: Negotiations; Performance; Opting out of the workforce: work-family conflict; Undervaluing women’s skills and contributions: Discrimination in hiring and the glass ceiling; Queen bee effect; Sexual harassment; Socio-structural barriers
+- Effects of gender on women’s own behavior in organizations and on others’ attitudes and behaviour towards women in organizations: Negotiations; Performance; Opting out of the workforce: work-family conflict; Undervaluing women’s skills and contributions: Discrimination in hiring and the glass ceiling; Queen bee effect; Sexual harassment

-- What can organizations do to manage diversity (more effectively?
-What can a woman do to be successful in organizations?
-Training, Mentoring and other initiatives.
+- What can minorities and organizations do to manage diversity more effectively?
+Behavior modification, training, mentoring and other initiatives